-- There are no required minimum distributions (RMDs) with Roth IRAs.
+No required minimum distributions (RMDs) with Roth IRAs

 I can leave my money in the Roth IRA indefinitely as I don't have to take RMDs.
 My money can continue to grow tax-free within the account.
 Also, I don't have to worry about making these withdrawals according to a certain schedule, giving me flexibility in terms of timing the sale of investments.

-- I can contribute to a Roth IRA past the age of 70.5 years.
+Contribute to a Roth IRA past the age of 70.5 years

 If I'm late in building retirement assets (or just want to accumulate more), I can continue working and contributing to a Roth IRA indefinitely.
 So, if I'm planning to live past 100, I can work in my mid and late 70s, set aside money for my eventual retirement, and shelter earnings from taxes on capital gains and dividends.

-- I can contribute to a Roth IRA even if I have a retirement plan at work (as long as my income is below certain thresholds.
+Contribute to a Roth IRA even with a retirement plan at work (as long as my income is below certain thresholds

 The presence of a workplace retirement plan doesn't affect my ability to contribute to a Roth IRA.

 Eligible to receive proceeds from Roth 401(k)

 You can rollover Roth 401(k) funds to a Roth IRA, allowing you to skip RMDs in retirement.
 Funding a Roth 401(k) is one way of building up Roth accounts.
 To learn more about Roth IRAs vs. Roth 401(k)s, check out this article on similarities and differences.

 To get these benefits, you'll need to follow IRS rules pertaining to this type of account.